hugsy/gef/docs/commands/vmmap.md

 place).
 For example, you can learn that ELF running on SPARC architectures always have their `.data` and `heap` sections set as Read/Write/Execute.

-`vmmap` accepts one argument, either a pattern to match again mapping names, or an address to determine which section it belongs to.
+`vmmap` can accept multiple arguments, either patterns to match again mapping names, or addresses to determine which section it belongs to:

+-  `-a` / `--addr`:
+   -  filter by address -> parses the next argument as an integer or asks gdb to interpret the value
+-  `-n` / `--name`:
+   -  filter based on section name
+-  If nothing is specified, it prints a warning and guesses the type

 ![vmmap-grep](https://github.com/hugsy/gef/assets/11377623/a3dbaa3e-88b0-407f-a0dd-07e65c4a3f73)